 ARCI Dark Sky Bollard Light with 590nm LEDs and Backlight Shield

 As urban development expands, so does the proliferation of artificial lighting, which significantly increases light pollution.
 Traditionally, many communities have overlooked artificial light’s effects on the environment and human health.
 However, the consequences of unregulated lighting are now becoming more widely recognized and understood.
+The dark sky movement aims to reduce light pollution and enhance the visibility of the night sky by promoting dark sky compliance in outdoor lighting practices.
 Adopting dark sky lighting is emerging as a vital solution to mitigate the negative impacts of artificial illumination on ecosystems, human well-being, and our ability to view the night sky.

 Key Takeaways